Healing and the Brain: Basic Tools for Emotional Regulation

 In his chapter How Accidents Happen, Gonzales says, “If you distill all of the psychology, cognitive science, and neuroscience of the last hundred years or so, you’ll find we’re always Homo but not so sapiens.
 Joseph LeDoux [neuroscientist] concluded that, ‘people normally do all sorts of things for reasons that they are not consciously aware of…and that one of the main jobs of consciousness is to keep our life tied together into a coherent story, a self-concept’” (p.
 90-91).

-When we experience a traumatic event the emotional brain takes over and stores it as traumatic memory.
-EMDR is effective because of the brain’s ability to change, adapt, and rewire itself.
-This is referred to as neuroplasticity.
 This means the brain is not fixed/static—new neural pathways can be formed, and existing ones can be strengthened or weakened based on how often they're used.
-When both side of the brain are engaged, you’re then able to begin processing the event and move out of the stress response.
+When both side of the brain are engaged, you’re then able to begin processing a trauma event and move out of the stress response to start thinking and behaving a healthier way.

 Mental models